Hybrid Annuity Caps:

 Cap Rate– Another option is to have a stated maximum level of interest, or a cap, available for account crediting.
 Example: A 5% cap rate means if the index goes up 10% and you have a 5% cap, you will be credited the 5%.

 Spread- This is a fee imposed on the index credit that represents overall operating expenses for the insurance company.
 Example: In a year when the index gained 10% and you have 50% participation and a 2% spread, you would have 50% of the gain- 5%- and that 5% credited gain would be reduced by a 2% ‘spread’ charge.
 You would net 3%.
-In most cases, in years where there is no index gain, no spread is assessed, so you can’t go backwards.
+In years where there is no index gain, no spread is assessed, so you can’t go backwards.

 Pricing Controls Summary: